justynapt/geneticimprovementofsoftware.github.io/index.md

 ---

 ## **News**
+* We are happy to announce that the 10th edition of the International Workshop on Genetic Improvemnet will take place at ICSE 2021.
-* We are happy to annnounce that there will be a [GI tutorial at ASE 2020](./gi2020ase.html).
+* We are happy to annnounce that there was a [GI tutorial at ASE 2020](./gi2020ase.html).
 * There was a [tutorial on Genetic Improvement](https://ppsn2020.liacs.leidenuniv.nl/tutorials/) at PPSN 2020.
 [Slides can be obtained here](./slides/PPSN2020_GItutorial.pdf).
 * Due to ICSE going [virtual](https://conf.researchr.org/home/icse-2020), the [8th GI workshop](./gi2020icse.html) was held online on July 3rd.
 All talks, including Prof. Mark Harman's keynote are available on the [GI@ICSE workshop page](./gi2020icse.html).
 * The [9th International Workshop on Genetic Improvement](./gi2020gecco.html) took place at [GECCO 2020](https://gecco-2020.sigevo.org/index.html/Workshops#id_The%20Ninth%20Genetic%20Improvement%20Workshop%20(2020)).